MappedIn/platform-api/README.md

 <script src="https://d1p5cqqchvbqmy.cloudfront.net/websdk/v1.63.16/mappedin.js"></script>
 ```

+## API keys
+In order to use the Mappedin Web SDK you will need an API Key and Secret.
+To get you started we've provided a key and secret in this repo that has access to some demo venues.
+When you're ready to start using your own venues with the Mappedin Web SDK you will need to contact a Mappedin representative to get your own unique key and secret.

 ## Getting Started

 The Mappedin Web SDK provides a simple way to use all of the data stored in the Mappedin CMS.
 It consists of four main components: